-Periods.
-Got it.
-Fertility Issues?
+Menstrual health?
 Check.
+Fertility issues?
+Understood.
 When it comes to women’s reproductive health today, there is transparency and overwhelming support wherever you look.
 So why is menopause still the elephant lurking in the corner?
 A 2010 study documented this lack of awareness.
-Published in the journal, Women’s Health Issues, it concluded that there was a gap for women in information about symptoms and how to cope with them.
+Published in the journal Women’s Health Issues, it concluded there was a gap for women in information about menopausal symptoms and how to cope with them.
 A decade later, the gap endures.
 How can we do better?
-The first step is getting concise, clear information on what each phase of menopause looks like so you can better prepare, find solutions, and thrive.
-Below find a primer on the three stages of menopause.
+The first step is getting concise, clear information on what each phase of menopause looks like so you can prepare, find solutions, and thrive.
+We're here to help get you started with a quick primer on the stages of menopause.

 Typical Age: Mid- To Late 40s

 Perimenopause means “around menopause,” the time your body preps for the end of its reproductive years (careful, though—you can still get pregnant).
 This first phase of menopause can start as early as mid-30s, but usually begins in your mid- to late 40s.
 It’s a bit of a rollercoaster ride: Your levels of estrogen unevenly rise and fall, creating shorter and longer periods as well as a few menopause-like issues (think hot flashes, sleep problems, and vaginal dryness).

 2. MENOPAUSE: GOODBYE, PERIODS

 Technically, you’re in menopause after you’ve gone 12 consecutive months without your period (or if it stops permanently as the result of a medical treatment).
 While the average age is 51, “the change” can occur in your 40s or 50s.
 And though it’s a completely natural and totally normal process, the physical symptoms feel anything but.
 Once you’ve hit this phase of menopause, hot flashes, brain fog, sleep issues, mood swings, headaches, decreased libido, and joint pain become the norm.